James McCracken, LCSW, PLLC

 Are you experiencing distress from unmet longings in your marriage or committed romantic relationships?
 Or are you having difficulty with other close relationships such as with parents, children, siblings, co-workers, or friends?

-How it goes when stuck patterns of interaction start to emerge: often one person tries to connect by being more persistent and louder, and one person starts to become defensive or withdraw to avoid conflict.
+How it goes when stuck patterns of interaction start to emerge: often one person tries to connect by being more persistent and louder to get the other's attention and response, and one person starts to become defensive or withdraw to avoid potentially negative consequences of conflict.
 The harder each tries to resolve the conflict in their own way, the more stuck the whole situations feels.
-It seems like the other is to blame, but what is often missed is that these moves are attempts to protect the relationship and undo pain and loneliness.
+It seems like the other is to blame, but what is often missed is that these moves are usually understandable attempts to protect the relationship and prevent or undo pain and loneliness.
 Somehow the whole relationship feels worse, and people either start looking for the exits or start thinking they have to settle for less than they hoped for.
 Nearly all marriages and committed romances, as well as parent-child relationships, sibling relationships, friendships, and co-worker relationships, experience these negative interaction cycles and the subsequent erosion of trust, and yet the outcomes can be better.
 Divorce, estrangement, resignation, hopelessness and disconnection do not have to be the end result.
+Restored and enhanced respect, intimacy, trust and connection are not only possible, but are probable with effective help!

-Studies show that most people wait until major distress has been occurring for multiple years before seeking help.
-No matter how early or how long your relationship has had problems, if you are reading this, chances are you are bothered by hurt feelings, anxiety, frustration and unmet longings, and you are ready for change.
+Studies show that most people wait until major distress has been occurring for multiple years (7 years on average!) before seeking help.
+No matter how early or how long you or your relationship has had problems, if you are reading this, chances are you are bothered by hurt feelings, anxiety, frustration, unmet longings and possibly shame and guilt, and you are ready for change.
 I have the training, experience, skill, and commitment to help you have happier, healthier relationships, and help you recover and grow from hard times in your life.

-Please read my website, and if I sound like a therapist you’re interested in, call me (919-228-9729) or email me.
-If it turns out I’m not the best fit for you, I can help you find someone who is.
-Your relationship and your happiness deserve support.
+Please read my website, and if I sound like a therapist you’re interested in contact my practice (North Carolina Therapy Professionals).
+If it turns out I’m not the best fit for you, or I'm not available at the time, we can help you find someone who is.
+Your relationships and your happiness deserve support.

 Do These Problems Sound Familiar?